z6zhai1012/UART_TR-RR/README.md

 # UART_TR-RR

-Code for UART transmitter is provided along with its testbench.
+1. UART Transmitter and Receiver Implementation along with reference designs and testbenches.
+2. Simulation waveform screenshots are provided.
+3. Performance comparisons are done.